Red Deer Regional Hospital: Services

-The hospital is a Level 3 trauma center which allows for care of most severe trauma patients but have transfer protocols if the trauma is above their level of care they can provide.
-They will stabilize these patients and then take the patient to a level 1 trauma center in Edmonton or Calgary by STARS.
+The hospital is a level 3 trauma centre which allows for care of most severe trauma patients but have transfer protocols if the trauma is above their level of care they can provide.
+They will stabilize these patients and then take the patient to a level 1 trauma centre in Edmonton or Calgary by STARS.

 Transport

 The hospital is located within a 1-hour service radius of the STARS air ambulance service from both the Calgary and Edmonton base sites.

 Education

 The hospital serves as a training centre for multiple professions.
 The University of Alberta trains residents in their Rural Alberta North family medicine program and rotate medical students on elective.
 It is also a site for pharmacy resident training and nursing student training from the Red Deer College.

 Funding

 Philanthropic funding is directed by the Red Deer Regional Health Foundation.

 History

 Red Deer Memorial Hospital

 The Red Deer Memorial Hospital was constructed in 1904 as a memorial to three local men who had participated in the Boer War.
 Financial assistance was provided to purchase property at Red Deer Regional Hospital's current location.
 At the time it was the only hospital between Calgary and Edmonton.
 The original hospital was torn down for an auxiliary hospital in 1961.